Arcadia-Science/2024-mimic-benchmarking/README.md

         * `alignment_type`: Foldseek alignment type.
 Either 1 (TM-align mode) or 2 (3Di+AA mode).
         * `feature_set`: Set of features used to perform Gaussian mixture modeling.
         * `best_by`: The feature used to select the "best" cluster from Gaussian mixture modeling.
         * `best_cluster`: The "best" cluster identifier from Gaussian mixture modeling, representing viral proteins that potentially mimic host proteins.
+This is solely an identifier; the number itself has no significance.
         * `best_cluster_size`: The number of viral proteins in the best cluster.
-        * `best_qtmscore`: The highest query TM-score for a viral-host protein match in the best cluster.
+        * `best_qtmscore`: The average query TM-score for viral-host protein matches in the best cluster.
-        * `best_neg_log_evalue`: The highest negative log E-value (corresponding to the lowest E-value) for a viral-host protein match in the best cluster.
+        * `best_neg_log_evalue`: The average negative log E-value for viral-host protein matches in the best cluster.
         * `qtmscore_difference_vs_nextbest`: The difference between the mean query TM-score in the best cluster and the mean query TM-score in the next best cluster.
 This column highlights how separation there is between the best cluster and other clusters.
         * `neg_log_evalue_difference_vs_nextbest`: The difference between the mean negative log E-value in the best cluster and the mean negative log E-value in the next best cluster.
 This column highlights how separation there is between the best cluster and other clusters.
         * `cluster_members_host_genes`: List of distinct host genes (proteins) matched by viral proteins in the best cluster.